 FOLLOWING THE RIVERA

-Have you seen any of Palladio’s other works in Vicenza or around Italy?
-Let me know in the comments section below!
-Happy and safe travels.
-Till next time.
+Have you seen any of Palladio’s works in Vicenza or around Italy?
+Let me know in the comments section.
+Till next time, happy and safe travels.